plam13/work-swapi/README.md

-# Star Wars Movie / SWAPI API
+# Star Wars Movie / SWAPI

 ## About the project